-As of December 31, 2021, the Partnership had paid approximately \$124.4 million for its investment in the Carnero JV related to the initial payments and contributed capital.
+As of December 31, 2022, the Partnership had paid approximately \$124.7 million for its investment in Carnero JV related to the initial payments and contributed capital.
 The Partnership has accounted for this investment using the equity method.
-Targa is the operator of the Carnero JV and has significant influence with respect to the normal day-to-day capital and operating decisions.
-We have included the investment balance in the equity investments caption on our consolidated balance sheets.
-For the year ended December 31, 2021, the Partnership recorded losses of approximately \$52.9 million in equity investments from the Carnero JV, which was compounded by approximately \$1.2 million related to the amortization of the contractual customer intangible asset.
+Targa is the operator of Carnero JV and has significant influence with respect to the normal day-to-day capital and operating decisions.
+We have included the investment balance in the equity investments caption on the consolidated balance sheets.
+For the year ended December 31, 2022, the Partnership recorded earnings of approximately \$7.3 million in equity investments from Carnero JV, which was partially offset by approximately \$1.2 million related to the amortization of the contractual customer intangible asset.
 We have included these equity method earnings in the earnings from equity investments line within the consolidated statements of operations.
-Cash distributions of approximately \$15.6 million were received during the year ended December 31, 2021.
+For the years ended December 31, 2022 and 2021, gross profit and income from continuing operations approximated net income.
+Cash distributions of approximately \$11.7 million were received during the year ended December 31, 2022.
 As of December 31, 2021, an impairment of approximately \$173.2 million was recorded at the JV level with approximately \$55.0 million allocated to our net loss based on the Partnership's proportionate share of aggregate capital contributions.
-At December 31, 2021, the carrying value of our investment in the Carnero JV was \$20.2 million.
+At December 31, 2021, the carrying value of our investment in Carnero JV was \$20.2 million.